MMAP/MMAP.github.io/README.md

 pooled_variance option.
 The pooled variance uses all the markers.

 #### KING genomic matrices
-Adding the optio –king_homo option will generate the genomic covariance matrix based on Equation 5 in ref [1].
+Adding the option `-–king_homo` will generate the genomic covariance matrix based on Equation 5 in ref [1].
 KING robust covariance matrices are being implemented.